-In the first quarter of 2015, the Company reached an agreement with Wind Tre for the acquisition, through its subsidiary Cellnex Italia, S.r.L. (currently merged into Cellnex Italy), of 90% of the share capital of Cellnex Italy, with an initial portfolio of 7,377 sites, for an estimated total consideration of approximately €690 million.
-In the first half of 2017, Wind Tre exercised its pre-emptive rights for the transfer of its entire ownership interest of Cellnex Italy for approximately €88 million, pursuant to a put option contract.
-Pursuant to this acquisition, Cellnex Italia, S.r.L. held 100% of the share capital of Cellnex Italy.
+In the first quarter of 2015, the Company reached an agreement with Wind Tre for the acquisition, through its subsidiary Cellnex Italia, SrL, of 90% of the share capital of Cellnex Italia, S.p.A., with an initial portfolio of 7,377 sites, for an estimated total consideration of approximately €690 million.
+In the first half of 2017, Wind Tre exercised its preemption rights for the transfer of its entire ownership interest of Cellnex Italia, S.p.A. for approximately €88 million, pursuant to a put option contract.
+Pursuant to this acquisition, Cellnex Italia, SrL holds 100% of the share capital of Cellnex Italia, S.p.A.
 Several ancillary agreements (shareholders, transitory services, infrastructure services and option agreements) were executed in the context of the acquisition laying the basis for a long-term relationship between the Group and Wind.
-In the first quarter of 2019, the Company, through its subsidiary Cellnex Italia, S.r.L., entered into an agreement, with a total investment of up to €70 million, which the Group expects to finance with cash generated by the portfolio.
-As of the date of this Prospectus, 106 of such sites have been built.
-Cellnex Italy will be the beneficial owner of these additional sites and Wind Tre will be entitled to operate its DAS nodes on these additional sites.
+In the first quarter of 2019, the Company has, through its subsidiary Cellnex Italia, S.r.l., entered into an agreement with Wind Tre by virtue of which Cellnex Italia, S.p.A. will build up to 1,200 sites in a 10-year term from the 2015 agreement, with a total investment of up to €70 million, which the Group expects to finance with cash generated by the portfolio.
+As of June 30, 2020, 53 of such sites had been built.
+Cellnex Italia, S.p.A. will be the beneficial owner of these additional sites and Wind Tre will be entitled to operate its DAS nodes on these additional sites.